 Financial Aid Options

-Although scholarship support is not currently available from Johns Hopkins University (JHU), qualified students may be eligible to receive Federal Direct Loans for 12 months.
-Many students entering the Post-Baccalaureate Premedical Program may apply for federal aid as independent students – no parental information required.
+Although scholarship support is not currently available from Johns Hopkins University, qualified students may be eligible to receive Federal Direct Loans for 12 months.
+Many students entering the Post-Baccalaureate Premedical Program may apply for federal aid as a graduate student – no parental information required.

 Federal Direct Student Loans are available for this non-degree program because it is a preparatory program for entrance to medical school.
 However, federal regulations limit students in preparatory programs to one year of federal student aid.
-If your program should extend beyond one calendar year, you will need to consider alternative funding, such as private loans.
-Students in the post-baccalaureate program are not considered graduate students because the program is a non-degree, preparatory program.
-Therefore, students in this program are not eligible to apply for the Graduate PLUS federal loan program.
-Read specifics about loans for post-bac pre-med students at JHU.
+If your program should extend beyond one academic year, you will need to consider alternative funding, such as private loans.
+Students in the post-baccalaureate program are considered graduate students because the program is a non-degree, preparatory program.
+Therefore, students in this program are eligible to apply for the Graduate PLUS federal loan program.

 Note: Post-Bac students don’t qualify for institutional grant funding or scholarships.